michaelklishin/propertied/README.md

 working with maps.

-`clojurewerkz.propertied.properties/load-from` is a polymorphic function that instantiates a property list from an input (e.g. a map).
+`clojurewerkz.propertied.properties/load-from` is a polymorphic function that instantiates a property list from an input (e.g. a map or property file).

-`clojurewerkz.propertied.properties/properties->map`
+`clojurewerkz.propertied.properties/properties->map` is a function that converts a `java.util.Properties` to an immutable map. `clojurewerkz.propertied.properties/map->properties` converts the opposite way.

 ``` clojure
 (require '[clojurewerkz.propertied.properties :as p])